theobald-software/helpcenter.theobald-software.github.io/docs/editorial-guide/glossary.md

 :   Additional features that can be added to MKDocs.
 	We differentiate between Material build-in plugins that are installed as part of the Material theme and external plugins, that need to be installed separately using the `pip` command.
 	To activate a plugin in MKDocs, it needs to be listed in the mkdocs.yml file.

+### `Symlink / Symbolic Link`

+:   A symbolic link is a file that points to a target file or a target directory.
+The symbolic link is a second file that exists independently of its target.
+	If a symbolic link is deleted, its target remains unaffected.